Musical elements in the discrete-time representation of sound: Organization of notes in music

-\emph{PPEPPS} (Pure Python EP: Projeto Solvente) is an EP synthesized using resources presented in this study.
-With minimal parametrization, the scripts generate complete musici pieces, allowing easy composition of sets of musics.
-A simple script of a few lines specifies music delivered as 16 bit 44.1kHz PCM files (WAVE).
-This facility and technological demystification create aesthetical possibilities for both sharing and education.
+\emph{PPEPPS} (Pure Python EP: Project Solvent) is an EP (Extended Play) synthesized using resources presented in this document.
+With minimal parametrization, the scripts generate complete musical pieces, allowing easy composition of sets of music.~\cite{figgus} A simple script of a few lines specifies music delivered as 16 bit 44.1kHz PCM files (WAVE).
+This facility and technological arrangement creates aesthetic possibilities for both sharing and education.